 For requests and responses that have a body, the following applies: in the requests received, the server SHALL support JSON and XML encoding of the parameters in the body, and MAY support application/x-www-form-urlencoded parameters in the body.
 The Server SHALL return either JSON or XML encoded parameters in the response body, according to the result of the content type negotiation as specified in [REST_NetAPI_Common].
 In notifications to the Client, the server SHALL use either XML or JSON encoding, depending on which format the client has specified in the related subscription.
 The generation and handling of the JSON representations SHALL follow the rules for JSON encoding in HTTP Requests/Responses as specified in [REST_ NetAPI_Common].

 Resource: Collection of contacts

 The resource used is:

-http://{serverRoot}/addressbook/{apiVersion}/{userId}/contacts?indivFilter={indivFilterValue}
+http://{serverRoot}/addressbook/{apiVersion}/{userId}/contacts

 This resource is used to retrieve a flat list of all contacts owned by a given user.

 Request URL variables